skip to main content

 • The individual's spouse (legal or de facto) and any other dependents must not be a resident of Australia for social security purposes.

 No time limit applies to the temporary resident status.
-If an individual applies for Australian permanent residency, temporary resident status ends on the date on which permanent residency is granted and the individual is taxable as a resident (that is, taxable on worldwide income without any of the aforementioned concessions and exemptions) thereafter.
+If an individual applies for Australian permanent residency, temporary resident status ends on the date on which permanent residency is granted and the individual is taxable as a tax resident (that is, taxable on worldwide income without any of the aforementioned concessions and exemptions) thereafter.

 Do I have to pay capital gains tax?